 While terrorism strikes fear into the hearts of cities and their populations, natural disasters and civil unrest cause devastation as well.
 In 2012, my city, Long Beach, New York was center stage for Hurricane Sandy.
-While there were many who were directly affected losing homes, pets, property and possessions, there were hundreds who came to help.
+While there were many who were directly affected, losing homes, pets, property, and possessions, there were hundreds who came to help.

 This desire to help doesn’t go unnoticed.
-For the many thousands who donate, volunteer, open their homes and so much more after hurricanes, earthquakes, and wild fires – their assistance matters.
+The assistance of thousands who donate, volunteer, open their homes and so much more after hurricanes, earthquakes, and wildfires makes a real impact.

 Why We Should Go

-“You may not see your holiday as one that’s designed to help, but it truly does.”
+You may not see your holiday as one that’s designed to help, but it truly does.

 It’s important to travel in the face of terrorism, natural disaster, and social unrest.
 Words such as “normal,” and “ordinary” take a while to find again and travelers and tourists help shape that.
-You may not see your holiday as one that’s designed to help, but it truly does.
-Doing your research, showing up, lending a hand to organizations who have their fingers on a pulse of the situation and spending your holiday in a place reeling from a situation beyond their control shows faith, trust, resilience and assists in the rebuilding process.
-Be a part of the solution – travel.
+Doing your research, showing up, lending a hand to organizations who have their fingers on a pulse of the situation and spending your holiday in a place reeling from a situation beyond their control shows faith, trust, and resilience, and assists in the rebuilding process.

 Read more about travel in the face of terrorism:

 - Is It Safe To Travel To Europe For The Holidays?
 (Forbes, November 2015)

 - In The Face Of Terrorism, Why It’s More Important Than Ever To Travel (Huffington Post, March 2016)